 - HOW TO MOVE AROUND KUALA LUMPUR

 Going around KL is very easy.
-You can use the tube, Komuter train (ticket around 1 RM), taxi (average expense 10/15 RM – ask the driver to use the meter), Uber (cheaper than a local cab; download the app for your mobile phone) or the bus.
+You can catch the tube, the Komuter train (ticket around 1 RM), taxi (average expense 10/15 RM – ask the driver to use the meter), Uber (cheaper than a local cab; download the app for your mobile phone) or the bus.
 The only negative note about taxis is that not all drivers will be inclined to use the taximeter and it may happen that they refuse to take you to your destination (especially at night).
 It happened to us just one late evening that several taxi drivers refused to take us to the hotel using the meters but demanding a much higher rate.

-If you have time, a cheap and useful way to visit KL is to catch the free bus service called Go KL city bus: it runs from 6 am to 11 pm with a frequency of 5 minutes.
+If you have time, a cheap and useful way to visit KL is to catch the free bus service called Go KL city bus.
+It runs from 6 am to 11 pm with a frequency of 5 minutes.
 There are four different routes with stops at the main attractions and business centres.
-Click here to see the official web site with the map of the routes.

 WHERE TO SLEEP IN KUALA LUMPUR